 multi-jurisdictional Special Weapons and Tactics Team

-assigned to that unit.
-We are constantly reviewing our
+Force.
+We are constantly reviewing our operations and

-operations and effectiveness to bring new programs to the
+effectiveness to bring new programs to the community and

-Please take some time to visit our department through this website.
+Please take some time to visit our department through this website as well as our Facebook and Twitter pages using the links at the top of this page.
 We welcome your input and suggestions.
 In the near future, we will be undertaking new initiatives to ensure that we remain responsive to the community needs and continue to be the forefront of modern policing.
 Our employees are professional and well trained.
 They are committed to making our department the finest police department in the country on your behalf.
 We appreciate your support.

 Watch Speed Locations